One of the hardest things for me as a kid was deciding which starter Pokémon to choose.

 The origins of Ash’s Charmander are quite different in the manga The Electric Tale of Pikachu.
 A similar story is told, but instead of the trainer abandoning his Charmander for being weak, it is left behind as the trainer himself is injured and is taken to the hospital.
 In the manga, Ash is shown to have his own Charmander already.

-In the anime when Ash’s Charmander evolves into Charmeleon its nature changes completely.
-Before it evolved it was fiercely loyal to Ash for saving it from its previous thuggish trainer.
-After evolving into Charmeleon it becomes stubborn and lazy, only fighting battles when it felt like it.
+In the anime, when Ash’s Charmander evolves into Charmeleon, its nature changes completely.
+Before it evolved, it was fiercely loyal to Ash for saving it from its previous thuggish trainer.
+After evolving into Charmeleon, it becomes stubborn and lazy, only fighting battles when it feels like it.

 Charmander stands at two feet (60 cm) tall, which makes it the tallest of all starter Pokémon.